 Welcome.
-At Agape Heritage Scrolls we offer memories, treasures from the past, novels that inspire (note Books by James), true-life adventures that invite one to join, and many bits of information from our nation's past that reminds us life offers a better path.
+At Agape Heritage Scrolls we offer memories, treasures from the past, novels and non-fiction books that inspire (note Books by James), true-life adventures that invite one to join, and many bits of information from our nation's past that reminds us life offers a better path.
 Note the example below.

 The Civil War involved nearly every family, sometimes on opposite sides.
 More young American men died in that war than in all of our other wars put together.
 Many more were held prisoner in life-threatening prison camps.
 Author James Duncan's great-grandfather, Thomas Robert Duncan, was a Union soldier and was captured and taken to Andersonville prison in Georgia.
 This stockade prison averaged 100 prison deaths a day, but James' great-grandfather lived and played an important role in saving other lives.
 Click on Andersonville Prison for the rest of the story.

 Thomas Robert Duncan and wife Thomas Robert and Jesse Duncan

 World War II was difficult for both the soldier and those at home.
 Even buying postage was sometimes beyond reach, at the low price of 3 cents.